 With the beginning of sales campaigns, prices of footwear declined by 6.9% and of clothing –by 1.2%.

 Price growth was recorded for passenger transport by sea (+19.3%), maintenance and repair services of personal transport equipment (+1.2%) and purchase of motor cars (+1.0%).
 Price of fuels for transport increased by 0.3%, which was affected by growth in prices of petrol, while the average price level of diesel did not change and prices of liquid petroleum gas decreased.

 Among other consumption groups, the most significant increase was recorded in prices of package holidays and non-durable household goods.
 In turn, drop was recorded in prices of cut flowers and books.

 Sub-indices having the greatest impacts, percentage points

-Information on Consumer Price Index in May 2014 will be published on June 9.
-More detailed information on consumer price changes is available in the CSB database section Consumer prices.
+Information on Consumer Price Index in July 2014 will be published on August 8.

 Consumer Price Indices Section

 1 The annual measure of inflation that is used to compare average monthly price level with the average price level in the corresponding month of the previous year.

 2 The average annual measure of inflation that is used to compare the average price level of the last 12 months with the average price level in 12 months of the previous year.

 Statistics by theme